python/cpython/Doc/library/zlib.rst

 .. function:: adler32(data[, value])

-   Computes a Adler-32 checksum of *data*.
+   Computes an Adler-32 checksum of *data*.
 (An Adler-32 checksum is almost as reliable as a CRC32 but can be computed much more quickly.)
 If *value* is present, it is used as the starting value of the checksum; otherwise, a fixed default value is used.
 This allows computing a running checksum over the